 The Ebor Festival reaches its conclusion on the Saturday, with the headline act on the seven-race card being the contest which gives the meeting its name.
 A marathon handicap affair, this truly historic event has been with us since back in 1843 and remains one of the most eagerly anticipated races at the track each year.

 In 2019, prize money for the Ebor reached £1 million, joining the Grand National as Britain’s most valuable handicap horse race.
 That year, the York winner Mustajeer actually took home £100,000 more for his win than Aintree hero Tiger Roll.
-In 2020, due to the financial climate, prize money will be reduced to £250,000 for this contest.
+The prize fund currently stands at £500,000 (2021), still a significant purse by any standard however.

 Ebor Handicap Past Winners

 |2017||Nakeeta||12/1||Iain Jardine||Callum Rodriguez|

 |2016||Heartbreak City||15/2||Tony Martin||Adam McNamara|

 |2012||Willing Foe||12/1||Saeed bin Suroor||Frankie Dettori|